Mineral fertilizers for tulips. How can you feed tulips in the spring? Caring for tulips in spring

 Cooking method:

-1. Remove the stones from the sorted and washed cherry plum, cut each into 4-6 parts.
+1. Remove the pits from the sorted and washed cherry plums and cut each into 4-6 pieces.

-2. Pour the prepared raw materials with sugar, put on a small fire and gradually bring to a boil.
+2. Pour the prepared raw materials with sugar, place on low heat and gradually bring to a boil.
 Stir constantly, cook for 20 minutes.

 3. Leave the jam overnight, covering the container with a clean towel.

 4. Prepare clean and steamed jars.
-For a puree-like consistency, you can pierce the chilled jam with a blender.
+For a puree-like consistency, you can puree the chilled jam in a blender.

-5. Boil again for 15-20 minutes, add vanilla sugar, pour hot and roll into jars.
+5. Boil again for 15-20 minutes, add vanilla sugar, pour it hot and roll it into jars.

 6. Cool at room temperature, store in a cool place.

-To date, there are several varieties of cherry plum jam - five-minute jam, raw jam, seedless cherry plum jam and jam with stones.
+Today, there are several varieties of cherry plum jam - five-minute jam, raw jam, seedless cherry plum jam and jam with seeds.
 Each of the recipes and types of this jam has its own advantages.
-For example, five-minute jam or raw jam due to the lack of heat treatment or its short period, it turns out to be more vitamin than other types.
+For example, five-minute jam or raw jam, due to the lack of heat treatment or its short period, turns out to be more vitamin rich than other types.

-Pitted cherry plum jam has a spectacular look and is most often used to decorate desserts.
-And the widely popular pitted cherry plum jam, I probably won’t be mistaken if I call it universal.
-You can drink such jam with a bun and tea, or you can use it while making homemade cakes.
+Cherry plum jam with pits has a spectacular appearance and is most often used to decorate desserts.
+And the widely popular pitted cherry plum jam, I probably wouldn’t be wrong if I called it universal.
+You can drink this jam as a snack with a bun and tea, or you can use it when preparing homemade baked goods.

-For the preparation of all these blanks, you can use both red and yellow varieties of cherry plum.
-Personally, I really like yellow cherry plum with its bright positive color, but it's a pity that yellow cherry plum is always sourer than red.
+To prepare all these preparations, you can use both red and yellow varieties of cherry plum.
+Personally, I really like the yellow cherry plum for its bright positive color, but it’s just a pity that the yellow cherry plum is always sourer than the red one.

-Do not think that the jam will be sour.
-If you add more sugar, then you can even eat it with spoons.
-Seedless yellow cherry plum jam, step by step recipe which we will consider today, it turns out a very beautiful color, thick and moderately sour.
+Don't think that the jam will be sour.
+If you add more sugar, you can even eat it with spoons.
+Seedless yellow cherry plum jam, step by step recipe which we will look at today turns out to be a very beautiful color, thick and moderately sour.

 Ingredients: